AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

 1. Set **Display Cart Summary** to one of the following settings:

-   Display item quantities|This setting displays the total number of products in the cart, adding the quantities for each product.|
+   - `Display item quantities` - This setting displays the total number of products in the cart, adding the quantities for each product.
-   Display number of items in cart|This setting displays the number of product items in the cart, regardless of quantity.|
+   - `Display number of items in cart` - This setting displays the number of product items in the cart, regardless of quantity.

    ![Configuration options for My Cart Link](../configuration-reference/sales/assets/checkout-my-cart-link.png)<!-- zoom -->